 Installing and configuring SpatialHadoop

 SpatialHadoop is designed in a generic way which allows it to run on any configured Hadoop cluster.
-SpatialHadoop was tested on Apache Hadoop 1.2.x but it should run seamlessly on other distributions of Hadoop too.
+SpatialHadoop was tested on Apache Hadoop 1.2.1 but it should run seamlessly on other distributions of Hadoop as well.
 First, you need to setup traditional Hadoop.
 Once Hadoop is configured, you can install SpatialHadoop on that distribution which adds the new classes and configuration files to the cluster allowing the new commands to be used.
 This tutorial will take you through the process of setting up SpatialHadoop on a single machine and running some examples.
 It can be easily expanded to a cluser of machines by following this tutorial.